leanprover/lean4/src/lake/README.md

 ## Adding Dependencies

 Lake packages can have dependencies.
 Dependencies are other Lake packages the current package needs in order to function.
 They can be sourced directly from a local folder (e.g., a subdirectory of the package) or come from remote Git repositories.
-For example, one can depend on the Lean 4 port of [mathlib](https://github.com/leanprover-community/mathlib4) like so:
+For example, one can depend on [mathlib](https://github.com/leanprover-community/mathlib4) like so:

 ```lean
 package hello